3 Things A Harvard-Trained MD Wants You To Know About Hormones & Weight

 "It's not that women can’t experience the benefits [of keto]," says Gottfried.
 "It's just that we need some workarounds."
 To ensure leptin levels don't get depleted, she recommends introducing more carbs into the diet than "classic keto" might allow.
 "Even though I was told that was not the way to do keto, I found that many patients are able to get into ketosis focusing on net carbs," she says.
 (Read all about carb cycling on keto here.)

 Supporting detoxification is key.

 Gottfried mentions that some hormones really need detoxification in order to work optimally, like insulin, estrogen, and your hunger hormones, leptin and ghrelin.
 To support your body's natural detoxification process, she recommends eating your greens—and lots of 'em.

 "Eating dark leafy greens is a great way to inactivate some of those excess estrogens," she says.
 Plus, "getting cruciferous vegetables can help you with liver detoxification, and getting allium vegetables (things like garlic, leeks, and onion) helps you with making glutathione, which is part of this process of mopping up the toxins."

-Research backs her up: Cruciferous vegetables contain indole-3-carbinol (I3C), a compound that helps break estrogen down, which helps with detoxification.
-These vegetables, including the alliums, also support liver detoxification by increasing glutathione production, an antioxidant that's also important for reducing oxidative stress.
+Research backs her up: Cruciferous vegetables contain indole-3-carbinol (I3C), a compound that helps break estrogen down3, which helps with detoxification.
+These vegetables, including the alliums, also support liver detoxification by increasing glutathione production4, an antioxidant that's also important for reducing oxidative stress5.